 Government-funded housing: There is a major problem with Black Mould and Asbestos in the government-funded housing on treaty lands.

-There's one last set of sites not mentioned in the database...
-According to a 2005 Report by the Assembly of First Nations (pdf), all of Canada’s 22 nuclear reactors are situated on Indigenous Treaty Lands.
-The Nuclear waste is stored on-site.
+According to a 2005 Report by the Assembly of First Nations (pdf), all of Canada’s 22 nuclear reactors are also conveniently situated on treaty lands.

 Indigenous Peoples are putting their bodies on the line and it's our responsibility to make sure you know why.
 That takes time, expertise and resources - and we're up against a constant tide of misinformation and distorted coverage.
 By supporting IC you're empowering the kind of journalism we need, at the moment we need it most.